javi-jimenez/gcodis/README.md

 TODO
 ----

+  - Make packages for each one of the services as a client.
+  - Add *getopts* to each one of the script functions.
   - Import patch for Avahi config files.
   - Import tahoe service definition file for Avahi.
   - Complete and import the tahoe scripts.
 Needed node distribution.